-- More affordable: Was introduced into a lower priced category (35 percent cheaper at launch).
+- More affordable: Was introduced into a lower priced segment (15 percent cheaper at launch).

 - More modern: Reflects 2 years and 4 months of technical progress since the 760D launch.

-Arguments in favor of the Canon EOS 760D:
+Reasons to prefer the Canon EOS 760D:

 - More heavily discounted: Has been around for much longer (launched in February 2015).